Private blog networks (PBNs) are the go-to link building tactic for grey hat SEOs.

 2. The whole process of building PBNs is a waste of time

 This was true back in 2014, but it’s even more true now.
 I can’t believe some of the discussions I see on Facebook groups and forums.
 The lengths that some people are going to make PBNs effective is astounding…

-With all of that effort, you could acquire REAL backlinks from REAL websites and never need to worry about getting penalized again.
+With all that effort, you could get REAL backlinks from REAL websites and never need to worry about getting penalized again.

 For my agency, in particular, we used expired domains if they met our Topical Trust Flow requirement.
 That made our research even more challenging, but it was often much more rewarding.